How this site was made

 - I learn and demonstrate subject area knowledge all in one project

-How to create your own similiar site using a VPS, Hugo, Nginx, and Github
+How to create your own similar site using a VPS, Hugo, Nginx, and Github

 Required before starting